 I had just turned 16 years old.
 Until then I was the healthiest, fittest, strongest and sportiest kid that everyone knew.
 My first symptom was painful bloating.
 I had some pre-existing Nutrition knowledge so I kept a food diary.
 I researched all of the common allergenic foods, but I could not make any connection between gluten, dairy, eggs or nuts.
 However, there was an unusual connection.
 All protein foods were the problem, meat, eggs and dairy products.
 I researched more.
 I thought I was lacking protease enzymes that digest protein.
 But why would this be?
 It didn’t make sense.
 Is there such thing as a malfunction in a digestive enzyme pathway?
 I can’t remember how or when I figured it out, but the cause was hypochlorhydria (low stomach acid).
 Stomach acid activates our enzymes, and protein requires more stomach acid for digestion that carbs and fat.
 For a couple of years I could not eat protein foods without taking apple cider vinegar and lemon juice beforehand.
 I did not realise at the time, but taking something acidic to mimic my stomach acid was masking the symptoms.
 It hit me when a family member said to me, “do you have to take that stuff the rest of your life?
 So if you travel the world, you have to carry a bottle of vinegar around with you?”
-This comment made me really thing… what was the cause of hypochlorhydria?
+This comment made me really think… what was the cause of hypochlorhydria?

 The answer was given to me a couple of years later during my studies.
 A Naturopath tutor said it, the two words that changed everything… ZINC DEFICIENCY.
 Of course!
 I also had acne, hormone imbalance and white spots on my nails, all of the typical signs.
-Zinc is the most underrated mineral.
-It is deficient in NZ soils, therefore, most people are deficient.
+Zinc is deficient in NZ soils, therefore, most people are deficient.
 I prescribe it to most clients because it is simply impossible to obtain enough without supplementing in zinc, a multivitamin/mineral, or unless you love oysters.
 Oysters are the richest food source.
 I do prefer that we source our nutrients from wholefoods, however, you are excused from this rule when it comes to oysters!

 Leaky gut lead to me developing gluten intolerance, lactose intolerance and multiple food allergies.
 Gluten intolerance is no surprise.
 My grandmother was Irish and her GP diagnosed her with “IBS” (irritable bowel syndrome).
 I believe it was Coeliac disease (genetic, autoimmune gluten intolerance).
 Coeliac disease is extremely common in Irish ancestry.
 Irish evolved on potatoes as their staple food.
 During the potato famine, they were forced to switch to grain, predominantly wheat.
 This resulted in inability to thrive in many people, especially children.
 The large belly and skinny limbs sickness as seen in starving African people.
 The belly protrudes and muscles waste away in protein deficiency.
 Coeliac disease and leaky gut (which go hand in hand), cause protein malabsorption and deficiency.
 Additionally, my dad has Crohn’s disease, which is another genetic, autoimmune disease of the digestive system.
 Autoimmune conditions run in the family.
 Supporting the digestive system is one of the important ways to prevent autoimmune conditions.
 On the other side, my grandmother is Chinese.
 Nearly all Chinese (and Asians) are lactose intolerant, yet they drink milk like it’s the elixir of life!
 I wonder why my grandmother had digestive issues?
 Food allergies are unknown in my family.
 I know leaky gut was the culprit for that and the downward spiral of my health.